dzeke/Blended-Near-Optimal-Tools/README.md

 Blended Near-Optimal Tools
 ==============================
-This repository stores the Matlab source code for blended near-optimal tools that (i) generate alternatives, (ii) visualize alternatives and allow a user to interactively explore the region from which the alternatives are generated.
+This repository stores the Matlab 2013a source code for blended near-optimal tools that (i) generate alternatives, (ii) visualize alternatives and allow a user to interactively explore the region from which the alternatives are generated.
 The repository also contains the (iii) data and model files for an example water quality management application for Echo Reservoir, Utah as well as the (iv) paper, scripts and directions to generate each figure in the paper that describes these tools.

-1) ALTERNATIVE GENERATION
+1) GENERATE ALTERNATIVES

 Uses stratified Monte-Carlo Markov Chain sampling to identify a large number of near-optimal alternatives that comprehensively span the region through both the decision and objective spaces.

 2) PARALLEL COORDINATE VISUALIZATION and INTERACTION

-Parallel coordinate plot [Inselberg, 2009; Wegman, 1990] places axes for all objectives and decision variables side-by-side on a single page and shows the generated alternatives across the decision and objective spaces.
+Parallel coordinate plot places axes for all objectives and decision variables side-by-side on a single page and shows the generated alternatives across the decision and objective spaces.
 Interaction controls on and next to the plot:
 -	Render generated alternatives (mouse-over to read a value, highlight individual or groups of alternatives on the plot, and specify the axes order from left to right across the plot).
 -	Allow the users to explore the near-optimal region (set sliders on axes to specify features, dynamically update the model formulation, and generate individual or families of new alternatives with specified features)
 -	Direct exploration into different parts of the region (re-order axes or relax the constraint that specifies the size of the region.